marcelofern/marcelofern.github.io/notes/embedded_development/arduino/from_asm_to_arduino.md

 - `DF_CPU` adds the macro F_CPU which evaluates to 16MHz (the CPU freq).
-- `-mmcu` specifies the architecture
-- `-E` stop after the preprocessing stage; the output is in the form of pre-processed source code.
+- `-mmcu` specifies the architecture pre-processed source code.
 - `-o` output